the true ultimate

 My barrage of Christmas recipes has come to an end, time to let you know what we did for our New Year’s Eve Brunch.

-I decided to host the brunch after my friends, Laura and Mary, and I were reminiscing about a fun annual Christmas cocktail party I used to host.
-I don’t recall why I stopped, but I’m sure it had something to do with feeling too overwhelmed and then it fell by the wayside in the following years, until it was forgotten.
+I decided to host the brunch after my friends, Laura and Mary, and I was reminiscing about a fun annual Christmas cocktail party I used to host.
+I don’t recall why I stopped, but I’m sure it had something to do with feeling too overwhelmed, and then it fell by the wayside in the following years until it was forgotten.
 By the time I thought about hosting the cocktail party this year, it was too late, so I switched it to the NYE Brunch.

 What made the original party unique, was that I would send out recipes to all the potential guests and they would choose a recipe (first come – first serve), make it, and bring it to the party.
 The concept is great because, as the host, you still have complete control over what is served and how it is set up.
 And as a pot-luck guest, you don’t have to “think” of what to bring.
 And since you get all the recipes for every dish in advance, you don’t have to rely on someone to send you the recipe for that thing you just loved and want to make in the future.
 Plus, since everyone contributes, everyone feels completely invested and proud of how the party turns out.